austinsonger/Security-Program/SECURITY-PROGRAM/Program/security-architecture-and-operating-model.md

 ```

 In the digital age, cyber attacks are inevitable.
-At <Organization>, we are taking a “zero trust”, “minimal infrastructure” approach to managing risk and information security.
+At `{{Organization}}`, we are taking a “zero trust”, “minimal infrastructure” approach to managing risk and information security.

 This document describes our guiding principles and aspirations in managing risk and the building blocks of our security model.